The Right to Manage Pros and Cons

 Can a Right To Manage company buy the freehold?

-An RTM Company does not have any special rights to purchase the freehold , and the manage company buy route is not automatic, but its member leaseholders can follow a similar, though far more complex, legal process to buy their freehold.
-The process, known as collective enfranchisement , has its own specific criteria and legal requirements and is far more complex and costly than a Right to Manage claim, but specialist companies can arrange all the organisational, legal and valuation work for leaseholders so the management responsibilities and ownership ultimately sit with the same group.
+An RTM company has no special rights to purchase the freehold, but its member leaseholders can follow a separate — and more complex — legal process to buy it: collective enfranchisement.
+It has its own qualifying criteria and legal requirements and is costlier than an RTM claim, because you are buying an asset rather than borrowing its controls — but specialist firms can arrange all the organisational, legal and valuation work so that management and ownership ultimately sit with the same group of residents.
+That is exactly the road Lancaster Court’s leaseholders took after their RTM experience.

 A freehold purchase comes with the right to manage out of the box so leaseholders often exercise their right to a share of freehold instead of their right to manage , especially where at least over 50% of qualifying tenants are ready to club together.
 For many leaseholders, starting with an RTM company gives more control over management first, then collective enfranchisement can be considered later once the building is stable, well run and the leaseholders involved are confident working together as a management company.